microsoft/project-python-flask-container/Readme.md

+# This repo is no longer used.
+Please see  https://github.com/microsoft/devops-project-samples for samples of Azure DevOps Project

 | Language | Framework | Platform | Author |
 | -------- | -------- |--------|--------|
 | Python | Flask | Azure Web App, Virtual Machine| |